 Depending on your previous provider, it can take up to 4–6 weeks for the transfer to process.

-Changes must be submitted before the 20th of the current month in order to take effect on the first day of the following month (ex: submit changes by April 20th to start May 1).
+Changes must be submitted before the 20th of the current month to take effect on the first day of the following month (ex: submit changes by April 20th to start May 1).
 You'll be unable to make changes after the 20th of the last month of your policy.

 To make changes: